 Are you the friend who always slips out before the bill comes?
 Firstly, don't be that person.
 Secondly, it's high time you get your finances under control.

 Now, that doesn't mean you should put your travel dreams on hold.
-Instead, head to a country with breathtaking landscapes, ancient landmarks and delicious foods...that's also incredibly easy on the wallet.
+Instead, head to a country with breath-taking landscapes, ancient landmarks and delicious food - that also happens to be easy on the wallet.

 Is your stress ball more like a stress pancake at this point?
-If your New Year's resolution is to chill out in 2020, we've got the place for you.
-Denmark is one of the world’s happiest places, according to the World Health Organisation’s World Happiness Report.
+If your New Year's resolution is to chill out, then we've got the place for you.
+According to the World Health Organisation’s World Happiness Report, Denmark is one of the world’s happiest places.

 They've topped the list a few years in a row now, thanks to the wellbeing of their citizens.
 You can see what it's all about with a visit to Copenhagen, the country's capital.